terba/slimmer/README.md

 ### Run as a daemon

-To run Slimmer as a daemon you can use and adapt the init script located in the script folder of the sources.
+To run Slimmer as a daemon you can use and adapt the init script located in the *scripts* folder of the sources.